People of the Past

 SoCal based bands, and even some rap.
 They

 had a good following despite the show lasting only half of a year.
-Bill did a recent stint as Co-Host of The Hip-Hop Time Machine under the name Kill Bill.
+Bill did a short stint as Co-Host of The Hip-Hop Time Machine in 2020 under the name Kill Bill.

 Casey & Bill still reside locally.